 - Does the business have a supplier diversity programme?
 If so, provide details. - What outreach initiatives does the business undertake to empower women to become business owners and promote women's entrepreneurship to equip them with the skills to successfully bid for contracts in the future?
-Does the business cooperate with women's business organizations, civil society or Government on these issues? - Is gender a criterion in the supplier selection criteria applied in the procurement process? - What percentage of suppliers are women-owned enterprises? - What numbers of contracts were awarded to male-owned versus women-owned businesses and the value of contracts awarded during the last reporting period? - Does the business implement any supplier capacity building on gender sensitivity?
-If so, provide details. - What is the gender breakdown of the business' supplier workforce? - Which of the certifications for labour-related performance, other sustainability certification systems, or other approaches to monitoring that the business uses for itself and/or its supply chain, explicitly include gender-related criteria? - How many of the business' suppliers have gender equality policies and programmes? - To what extent are the following issues considered in the supplier selection process: treatment of reproductive health issues, assessment of gender-specific impacts of toxin or material exposure, treatment of pregnant workers, confidential grievance procedures?
+Does the business cooperate with women's business organizations, civil society or Government on these issues? - Is gender a criterion in the supplier selection criteria applied in the procurement process? - What percentage of suppliers are women-owned enterprises? - What numbers of contracts were awarded to male-owned versus women-owned businesses and what was the value of the contracts awarded during the last reporting period? - Does the business implement any supplier capacity building on gender sensitivity?
+If so, provide details. - What is the gender breakdown of the business' supplier workforce? - Which of the certifications for labour-related performance, other sustainability certification systems, or other approaches to monitoring that the business uses for itself and/or its supply chain, explicitly include gender-related criteria? - How many of the business' suppliers have gender equality policies and programmes? - To what extent are the following issues considered in the supplier selection process: treatment of reproductive health issues, assessment of gender-specific impacts of toxin or material exposure, treatment of pregnant workers, confidential grievance procedures? - Does the business' monitoring programme for supply chains look beyond occupational health and safety to assess the availability of general health services, information, benefits and leave?